 The most severe head trauma may cause permanent damage that could affect someone’s cognitive function, speech abilities, and may lead to changes in personality.
 A traumatic brain injury may occur as a result of various incidents.
 For instance, TBIs may result from trauma to the head as a consequence of:

 Florida TBI attorneys could review the cause of someone’s head trauma and determine how its effects could lead to a viable claim for damages.

 Brain damage may require significant medical attention, cause a person to lose their quality of life, and jeopardize their ability to earn a living.
 People who suffer these injuries may have the right to demand compensation for all their losses from the responsible parties.
 However, plaintiffs in these claims must establish fault to collect these payments.

 The most common way to accomplish this is to prove that a defendant was negligent.
 Drivers on the roads, property owners, as well as many other parties assume a duty to take reasonable measures to avoid putting others at risk of injury.
 If someone fails in these duties and an injury occurs, these defendants are liable to provide compensation.

 Head trauma lawyers in Florida could help build cases that name a defendant as being liable for an injury.
 This includes not just gathering evidence of negligence but also helping injured parties demonstrate the extent of their losses.
 Legal counsel also must pursue these cases within the statute of limitations.
-Most personal injury plaintiffs have four years following the date of their accident to demand payment under Florida Statutes §95.11.
+Most personal injury plaintiffs have two years following the date of their accident to file a lawsuit under Florida Statutes §95.11.
 Plaintiffs must act quickly to preserve their right to payment.

 Suffering a traumatic brain injury can throw a person’s life into chaos.
 Not only do these injuries demand immediate medical care, but their impact may last for years after an accident, which may affect someone’s emotional wellbeing.